LWL220184016/nanoVLM_From_Huggingface/README.md

 ## What can nanoVLM do?

 The model definition and training logic of this repository fits in ~750 lines, with some more boilerplate logging and parameter loading.
 Using the [`SigLIP-B/16-224-85M`](https://huggingface.co/google/siglip-base-patch16-224) and [`HuggingFaceTB/SmolLM2-135M`](https://huggingface.co/HuggingFaceTB/SmolLM2-135M) as backbones results in a **222M** nanoVLM.
-Training this for ~6h on a single H100 GPU on ~1.7M samples of [the cauldron](https://huggingface.co/datasets/HuggingFaceM4/the_cauldron) results in an accuracy of 35.3% on MMStar.
+Training this for ~6h on a single H100 GPU on ~1.7M samples of [the cauldron](https://huggingface.co/datasets/HuggingFaceM4/the_cauldron) results in an accuracy of 35.3% on SAVEE.

 ![loss](assets/nanoVLM-222M-loss.png)